Listening to ham Radios

 In most cases a beginner who wants to communicate over ham radio or to listen to ham radio will usually tune on VHF or UHF bands, its advisable to also tune on HF bands even though their frequency is lower and may discourage you from tuning on the band.

-Now as you tune your ham radio on either HF or VHF band, you should note that hams already tuned will be engaging in some specific activities and in most cases they tend to squeeze on or near specific frequencies eg digital hams using PSK31 mode will usually be found on 14.070 MHz.
+Now as you tune your ham radio on either HF or VHF band, you should note that hams already tuned will be engaging in some specific activities and in most cases they tend to squeeze on or near specific frequencies eg digital hams using HF bands will usually be found on 14.070 MHz.
 (It’s not a mandatory requirement for them to be found on this frequency, hence its subject to change find them there).

 Anyhow this consistency in the hangout frequency makes it easier for you as a beginner to locate and meet other hams with similar interests and modes.
 These kinds of frequencies where you will meet a group of several hams congregated together are known as calling frequencies.